bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/VolumeManagement.rst

 In each case, pruning removes information about where older files are, but it also prevents the catalog from growing to be too large.
 You choose the retention periods in function of how many files you are backing up and the time periods you want to keep those records online, and the size of the database.
 It is possible to re-insert the records (with 98% of the original data) by using :command:`bscan` to scan in a whole Volume or any part of the volume that you want.

-By setting :config:option:`dir/pool/AutoPrune`\  = yes you will permit the |bareosDir| to automatically prune all Volumes in the Pool when a Job needs another Volume.
+By setting :config:option:`dir/pool/AutoPrune`\  = yes you will permit the |dir| to automatically prune all Volumes in the Pool when a Job needs another Volume.
 Volume pruning means removing records from the catalog.
 It does not shrink the size of the Volume or affect the Volume data until the Volume gets overwritten.
 When a Job requests another volume and there are no Volumes with Volume status **Append** available, Bareos will begin volume pruning.
 This means that all Jobs that are older than the **Volume Retention** period will be pruned from every Volume that has Volume status **Full** or **Used** and has **Recycle = yes**.
 Pruning consists of deleting the corresponding Job, File, and JobMedia records from the catalog database.
 No change to the physical data on the Volume occurs during the pruning process.
 When all files are pruned from a Volume (i.e. no records in the catalog), the Volume will be marked as **Purged** implying that no Jobs remain on the volume.
 The Pool records that control the pruning are described below.